NopoTheGamer/pokebot-gen3-wiki/🎥-OBS-and-HTTP-Server.md

 ### HTTP Endpoints
 All HTTP responses are in JSON format.

-`GET /trainer` - returns trainer information such as name, TID, SID, map bank, map ID, X/Y coordinates etc.
+`GET /player` - returns player information such as name, TID, SID, map bank, map ID, X/Y coordinates etc.

 `GET /items` - returns all a list of all items in the bag and PC, and their quantities